24 Cute (and Creepy!) Halloween Appetizers

 Nutrition Facts: 2 tablespoons: 17 calories, 1g fat (0 saturated fat), 0 cholesterol, 98mg sodium, 1g carbohydrate (1g sugars, 1g fiber), 0 protein.

-An enchanting blend of ripe olives, green chiles, juicy tomatoes, onions and more come together to make this witch’s caviar.
+An enchanting blend of ripe olives, green chiles, juicy tomatoes, onions, and more comes together to make this witch’s caviar.
 Serve with a side of triangle-shaped tortilla chips for a bewitching scoop.

 8/24